apiobuild/platform/content/blog/troubleshoot-chopin-store.md

 🙋 Right-click the image > Select `Copy Image Address`.
 However, we recommend using an image hosting service to ensure the image urls will always be valid.

+*However, we recommend using image hosting service over copy the image urls from Facebook, as those links might be invalid after a period of time.

 ### How can I get notification when someone places a new order?

 🙋 You can set up google sheet notification to get real-time updates on new order submission.
 At the top of your Order google sheet, click `Tools` and then `Notification Rules`.
 Select "when" you want to receive notifications.
 [Read more](https://support.google.com/docs/answer/91588?co=GENIE.Platform%3DDesktop&hl=en)

 ### How can I shrink my store URL?

 🙋 Try URL shortener services, like [Bitly](https://bitly.com/)  to make your store link easier to share.
-Contact us if you want to reroute your Chopin to your domain, if you already have one.
+You can also upgrade to [Basic Plan](https://apiobuild.com/#pricing) to own a custom apio-branded URL (`YOURNAME.apiobuild.com`) with only $5 per month.
+Feel free to contact us if you want to reroute your Chopin to your domain, if you already have one.

 ### Can I add/move/hide columns in order google sheet?